Create a

 Table of Contents

 In recent years, skills-based HR practices have become a hot topic in the business and HR press, primarily due to shrinking talent pools and college enrollments globally.
-Industry estimates have corporate adoption of skills-based hiring at rates as high as 81% of employers, focusing on skills assessments over college degrees as a proxy for candidate selection purposes.
-Similarly, skills-based development has taken hold as a primary strategy for ensuring that employee training and development offerings and activities address talent gaps that used to be filled primarily through recruiting and less-targeted learning.
-The challenge that emerges from this is the question of what foundation is used for employee skills assessment and identification.
+Industry estimates indicate that corporate adoption of skills-based hiring is as high as 81% of employers, with a focus on skills assessments over college degrees as a proxy for candidate selection.
+Similarly, skills-based development has taken hold as a primary strategy to ensure that employee training and development offerings and activities address talent gaps that were once filled primarily through recruiting and less-targeted learning.
+The challenge that emerges is what foundation is used for employee skills assessment and identification.

-Research from Deloitte found that only 17% of organizations feel confident about predicting future skills needs, and just 16% have adopted strategies to train on near-term skills needs shortly.
+Research from Deloitte found that only 17% of organizations feel confident in predicting future skills needs, and just 16% have adopted strategies to address near-term skills needs.
 Part of the challenge likely comes from organizations lacking a strong foundation for identification and employee skills assessment.
-Creating a skills-based talent ecosystem requires a sequence of steps, many of which can be accomplished by adopting existing and emerging databases and technologies that support the identification of skills that candidates and employees claim to possess and that have varying levels of evidence to support.
-However, identifying and assessing employee skills is a more complicated journey and a critical element in using them in decision making at the individual, team, function, and enterprise level.
+Creating a skills-based talent ecosystem requires a sequence of steps, many of which can be accomplished by adopting existing and emerging databases and technologies to identify skills candidates and employees claim to possess, with varying levels of evidence to support them.
+However, identifying and assessing employee skills is a more complex journey and a critical element in using them in decision-making at the individual, team, functional, and enterprise levels.

 Defining skills and their assessment